ynniv/deposits/index.md

 - Can support substantial deposits (even life savings)
 - Reputation worth far more than any potential theft

-Users naturally distribute their holdings based on this hierarchy:
+Depositors naturally distribute their holdings based on this hierarchy:
 - Test deposits with new operators
 - Moderate balances with community operators
 - Substantial holdings with corporate operators